garygr2002/Rebalance/README.md

 The level 1 category weights specified in the detailed file - stock, bond, cash, and real-estate - replace these course-grained weights specified in the account file.
 The user of the software may override these course-grained weights for any number of accounts, and at the same time specify finer-grained category weights levels 2 through 6 using a row in the detailed file.
 The user may override the weights for any number of rows: no rows, one row, or all the account rows.
 Rows in the detailed file that match no row in the account file are read, but ignored.
 If the software seems to be ignoring course-grained weight settings in the account file, the user might first check whether there exists an overriding row in the detailed file.
 If the software seems to be ignoring fine-grained weight settings in the detailed file, the user might first check whether the institution mnemonic and account number precisely match the target account in the account file.
 The key for rows in the file is a concatenation of institution mnemonic and account number, and the combination of the two should be unique.
 The following are the fields of a detailed file row.

-### Institution Mnemonic
+### Detailed Institution

-The institution mnemonic begins in column 1, and may be up to 12 characters long.
+The detailed institution mnemonic begins in column 1, and may be up to 12 characters long.
 Its content is not constrained as long as it is not blank.
 The institution mnemonic identifies the institution where the account is held.

-### Account Number
+### Detailed Number

-The account number begins in column 14, and may be up to 16 characters long.
+The detailed account number begins in column 14, and may be up to 16 characters long.
 Its content is constrained to a positive integer.
 The account number uniquely identifies an account within an institution.

-### Name
+### Detailed Name

-The account name begins at column 31, and may be up to 42 characters long.
+The detailed account name begins at column 31, and may be up to 42 characters long.
 Its content is not constrained.
 The account name is for visual identification purposes, and should match the corresponding field in the account file.

-### Weight Stock
+### Detailed Weight Stock

 The stock weight begins in column 74, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to stocks (equities).
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to stocks.
 The stock weight is a level 1 weight category.